President David Munson’s 2023 commencement address

 When you return to campus as an alum, you will see changes … changes that should make you feel great pride … new facilities, new programs, new faculty and staff, and students who are as smart as ever.
 You literally have laid the foundation that enables this exciting future.
 You are part of RIT for Life.

-As you move on to the next phase of your life, you will face new challenges and tackle new opportunities.
+As you move on to your next phase, you will face new challenges and tackle new opportunities.
 I know you will continue to employ the abilities and skills you have developed here at RIT.
 I urge you to continue to rely on your RIT family for support whenever needed.
 We hope that, when you reflect on your time at RIT, your memories will be of favorite professors and staff, lasting friendships, and a feeling of joy and fulfillment.
 All of us at RIT—faculty, staff, and trustees—congratulate you and your families and wish you much continued success.

 Please come back and visit us often!
 Whether it is for Brick City Homecoming, Imagine RIT, or a hockey game, we love it when you return to campus.

-You have my deepest admiration and gratitude for all that we are accomplishing as a university family.
+You have my deepest admiration and gratitude.
 Thank you again, and congratulations!